zng-ui/zng/TODO/_current.md

     - Pan or drag:
         - One finger, press, move.
     - All 3 can happen at the same time.
+        - Same event?
+        - TOUCH_TRANSFORM_EVENT.
+            - Tracks two points and computes a transform on demand for it.
+            - Transform can optionally include
     - Inertia:
         - A pan/drag can be "thrown".
             - One finger, press, move, release "while moving".